Prototypes replicate how users might interact with your designs. You can make connections between Frames to create user flows, or pathways.

-- Select Show Hotspot Hints on Click to apply.
+- Click the View icon (👁️) in the menu bar and select Show Hotspot Hints on Click to apply.

 - A check will appear next to the setting when this is enabled.

-- To hide Hotspot Hints, select the setting again to remove the check.
+- Select the setting again to remove the check and hide Hotspot Hints.

 Show Resolved Comments

-As long as you are logged in to your Figma account, you will be able to make comments on a Prototype.
-You will be able to respond and resolve comments.
+If you are logged into your Figma account, you can make comments on a Prototype.
+This includes responding to or resolving comments.

-You can decide if you would like to show Resolved comments on the Prototype.
-When enabled, we display resolved comments alongside any new or unresolved comments.
+Choose whether to Show Resolved comments on the Prototype.
+When enabled, resolved comments appear alongside any new or unresolved comments.